-This easy to make BLT Pasta Salad Recipe has a couple healthy twists and is packed with flavor!
+This easy to make BLT pasta salad recipe has a couple healthy twists and is packed with flavor!
 It’s the perfect side dish for any summer BBQ, potluck, or picnic.

 Out of all my childhood memories, I remember summer vacation most vividly.
 Those memories seem to be brighter, louder, and definitely more full of delicious smells and tastes.